riyatyagi7/Web-Demo/README.md

 # Web-Demo
-this is a Demo for Git and Git-hub class
+this is a Demo for Git and Git-hub class.